-- To save the slideshow as a video file, pick a video format and click Start. - If you want to share the video straight to YouTube or Google Drive, switch to the Share on the web tab.
-There, sign in to your YouTube or Google Drive account, fill in the information and click Start to save and upload the video.
+• To save the slideshow as a video file, pick a video format and click Start.

+• If you want to share the video straight to YouTube, switch to the Upload online tab.
+There, sign in to your YouTube account, fill in the information and click Start to save and upload the video.